Kentico/xperience-by-kentico-universal-migration-tool/README.md

 ## About The Project

-The Universal Migration Toolkit (UMT) is an open-source set of software libraries, documentation, and samples distributed via NuGet packages to facilitate and automate data import from external systems (Legacy Kentico, etc...) into Xperience by Kentico.
+The Universal Migration Tool (UMT) is an open-source set of software libraries, documentation, and samples distributed via NuGet packages to facilitate and automate data import from external systems (Legacy Kentico, etc...) into Xperience by Kentico.

 ## Getting Started